-> HASH CRACK: Password Cracking Manual is a reference guide for password recovery (cracking) methods, tools, and analysis techniques.
+HASH CRACK: Password Cracking Manual v2.0 is an expanded reference guide for password recovery (cracking) methods, tools, and analysis techniques.
 A compilation of basic and advanced techniques to assist penetration testers and network security professionals evaluate their organization's posture.
 The Hash Crack manual contains syntax and examples for the most popular cracking and analysis tools and will save you hours of research looking up tool usage.
 It also includes basic cracking knowledge and methodologies every security professional should know when dealing with password attack capabilities.
 Hash Crack contains all the tables, commands, online resources, and more to complete your cracking security kit.

 Below are other excellent articles on this topic of using Hashcat and highly recommend you give them a read.: